acubeLab/PPC_utils4BigData/README.md

 ### 50GiB dataset from GitHub

-There is also a 50GiB of blobs taken from the most popular repositories on GitHub (october 2022).
+There is also a 50GiB of blobs taken from the most popular repositories on GitHub (October 2022).
 It is made of the most popular (the one with more stars) GitHub repositories written in C/C++ and Python.
 The average file size is 28,89 KiB, and it contains all the versions of the source code of famous repositories like [redis](https://github.com/redis/redis), [ngnix](https://github.com/nginx/nginx), [zstd](https://github.com/facebook/zstd), [scikit-learn](https://github.com/scikit-learn/scikit-learn), [bert](https://github.com/google-research/bert), and [keras](https://github.com/keras-team/keras).
 The complete list of repositories included is in `dataset_generation` folder.

 To download the repositories use: